-When you think about the youth work you are involved in, what do you do and what do you need to be able to do it well?
+When you think about the youth work you are involved in, what do you do and what do you need in order to be able to do it well?
 What does it take to be a competent youth worker?

 In youth work, competence is understood as having three interlinked dimensions: